isomerpages/moe-ast-olive/_olive-staff-well-being/MOE Health Screening Programme.md

 </p>
 <p>Schools may write in to <a href="mailto:moe@minmed.sg" rel="noopener noreferrer nofollow" target="_blank">moe@minmed.sg</a> to schedule their school-wide
 health screening and flu vaccination exercise.
-Similar exercises will be organised for MOE@HQ site locations.
-Registration instructions will be sent via email.</p>
+Similar exercises will be organised for MOE@HQ site locations and registration instructions will be sent separately.</p>
 <p></p>
 <p>Alternatively, if you wish to walk-in to Minmed clinics, please email
 <a href="mailto:moe_swb@moe.gov.sg" rel="noopener noreferrer nofollow" target="_blank">moe_swb@moe.gov.sg</a>for the individual booking instructions and codes.</p>